videlais/Unofficial-Ink-Cookbook/README.md

 Ink, its logo, and other associated branding are copyright inkle studios.

-The text, images, and code examples of this book are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+The text and screenshots of the book are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
 Share and remix this work, but please attribute us.

+All code examples are public domain.